A word about Etiquette

 "Sir" or "Ma'am".
 Avoid using "yeah"

-Mrs., Ms., Miss, or Master, as appropriate, with the senior's
+Mrs, Ms, Miss, or Master, Senior Master, or Grand Master, as appropriate, with the senior's

 last name.
 If the last name is not known, use "Sir"